v81d/.gilded/README.md

 sudo reboot
 ```

-6. Thoroughly review your configuration files and ensure that there are no errors.
+6. Thoroughly review your configuration files and adjust settings as needed.

+> Make sure to change paths and file directories to align with your setup.
+For example, if you are using the .gilded Hyprlock theme, edit the `path` variable under the `image` module.
+>
+> ```conf
+> path = $HOME/Pictures/Profile Pictures/Aerial Mountains.jpg # Replace with the path to your profile picture
+> ```

 ## 🔋 Battery Charge Threshold (Integration with Rofi)